Download this page

 - The language used in the rest of the item.
 If most of the statements in the item are opinions, it is likely this one is too.
 However, that will not always be the case – there could be a statement of fact within an opinion piece or surrounded by opinions.

 - The type of programme and the role or reputation of the person speaking.
 For example, a statement made in a panel discussion, a film review or a programme hosted by a person of known outspoken views, is more likely to be opinion.

 - The subject matter.
-Some subjects are notoriously controversial – climate change and alternative medicine, for instance.
+Some subjects are notoriously controversial – alternative medicine, for instance.
 Statements about them could well be opinion.

 - Whether evidence or proof is provided.
 The audience is more likely to interpret a statement as fact if supporting evidence is given.

 - Whether the statement is attributed to someone.
 ‘Mr Jones, a resident in the area, said the flooding is due to the earthquakes’ is more likely to be treated as an opinion than a bare unattributed assertion to the same effect would be.

 However, none of these factors is conclusive.
 Every case must be assessed on its merits.